WrathChaos/StompClientLib/README.md

 [![License](https://img.shields.io/cocoapods/l/StompClientLib.svg?style=flat)](http://cocoapods.org/pods/StompClientLib)
 [![Platform](https://img.shields.io/cocoapods/p/StompClientLib.svg?style=flat)](http://cocoapods.org/pods/StompClientLib)

+## Introduction

+StompClientLib is a stomp client in Swift.
+It uses Facebook's [ SocketRocket ](https://github.com/facebook/SocketRocket) as a websocket dependency.
+SocketRocket is written in Objective-C but StompClientLib's STOMP part is written in Swift and its usage is Swift.
+You can use this library in your Swift 3 projects.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- iOS 8.0+
+- Xcode 8.1, 8.2, 8.3
+- Swift 3.0, 3.1, 3.2

 ## Installation